manan2110/se-project/README.md

 - Customers will have full liberty to manage the services that they have subscribed to.
 - Customers can add/delete/edit any service they have opted for.
 - Payment for these services will be done via this application.
-- Customers can also rate and comment on delivery processes and products.

 ### Non-functional requirements: